scikit-learn/blog/_posts/2022-02-05-frenchaward.md

 - The scientific and technical quality of the software
 - Building an active community of contributors and users
-- The essential effort to provide documentation that facilitates the use and appropriation of the software See the whole list of award recipients:
+- The essential effort to provide documentation that facilitates the use and appropriation of the software See the whole list of award recipients.
+This article is available in both French and English.

 <span style="background-color: #CAE9F5;">  [The official list of award winners](https://www.ouvrirlascience.fr/remise-des-prix-science-ouverte-du-logiciel-libre-de-la-recherche/) </span>